 How to Unclog Vent Pipe on Roof and Detecting The Issues

-If your sink is clogged and you constantly fail to find the source of the problem, it might worth checking if it is your drain.
+If your sink is clogged and you constantly fail to find the source of the problem, it might be worth checking if it is your drain.
 It is time to look for the upward instead of down when you see that the sewer line is not clogged, but your sink still won’t drain properly.

 Clogged Vent Pipe Symptoms